Dr. Alex Stone, DPT, CSCS

 Attachments

 Another tip is to pay attention to attachments.
-Soft attachments, made from hypoallergenic foam or air-filled rubber, can be a better choice than hard-plastic heads that can feel more aggressive.
+Soft attachments, made from hypoallergenic foam or air-filled rubber, can be a better choice than hard plastic heads that may feel more aggressive.

-We particularly recommend Theragun’s attachments, but all our picks (the recommended guns) below have at least one head for gentle treatment.
+We particularly recommend Theragun attachments, but all our picks (the recommended guns) below have at least one head for gentle treatment.

 And let’s not forget about heated massage guns.
 These devices have a special ceramic attachment that gets warm and may help soothe the skin.

-In addition, using a massage gun with higher amplitude and slower revving could also help, as those deeper hits will be effective even through a shirt or other protective layer between the skin and the attachment.
+In addition, using a massage gun with higher amplitude and slower revving could also help, as the best deep tissue massage hits will be effective even through a shirt or other protective layer between the skin and the attachment.

 Diet Supplements